Carol L. Chur, 80, helped build ElderWood into major health care company

 In 1978, they founded Heathwood Health Care Center in Amherst, which became the foundation for ElderWood Affiliates.
 When ElderWood Senior Care was sold in 2013, it had grown to 19 facilities in Western and Central New York employing 2,900 people.

 With ElderWood, Mrs. Chur served on the board of directors as vice president and secretary while working day-to-day as vice president of communications and administrative services.
-She created the company's brochures and guidebooks and oversaw the external design of its first few new facilities.
+She created the company's policies and procedures and oversaw the external design of its first few new facilities.

 After the sale, the Churs retained the original Heathwood Assisted Living location in Amherst and a second one in Penfield, outside Rochester.
 Their daughter, Carla Chur Suero, who joined them in the business in 1994, became Heathwood's president and CEO in 2016.